 In simple terms, it is the ability of a computer or a machine to understand human language and process it in the way humans process.

 2. How powerful is NLP for retail businesses?

 NLP has all that it takes to improve customer engagement, enhance customer service, and boost revenues.
-Right from sentiment analysis, chatbots, market intelligence to advanced advertising and hiring tools, NLP can derive value from routine processes.
+Right from sentiment analysis, chatbots, and market intelligence to advanced advertising, and hiring tools, NLP can derive value from routine processes.

 3. What are Chatbots?